 Outfits that will cause a Sunburn in Pondicherry

-The first time I visited the Pondicherry, my itinerary comprised of all the places enroute Bangalore and Pondicherry.
-Now Bangalore has a pleasant weather throughout the year.
-Hence, the thought of a sunburn did not occur to me even once.
+The first time I visited Pondicherry, my itinerary comprised the most beautiful 16 places to visit between Bangalore and Pondicherry.
+Now Bangalore has pleasant weather throughout the year.
+Hence, the thought of sunburn did not occur to me even once.

-So to wear tank tops or camisoles or off shoulder tops is an absolute no-no from my side.
+So wearing tank tops or camisoles or off-shoulder tops is an absolute no-no from my side.
 If at all you want to wear them, add one more cotton cover on top like a shrug.
 Else, just wear full length or at least quarter length cotton tees or shirts.
 They will truly help you soak up the heat with ease.

 Wearing Loose Clothes in Pondicherry

-Be it shorts, skirts, pants or kurtis, the looser a cotton garment, the more comfortable you will remain as a traveler.
+Be it shorts, skirts, pants or Kurtis, the looser a cotton garment, the more comfortable you will remain as a traveller.
 Super tight clothing is not only extremely uncomfortable but also very hurting to the body at times.
 So skip it.

-The choice of footwear in Pondicherry should depend on nature as a traveler.
+The choice of footwear in Pondicherry should depend on your nature as a traveller.
 For instance, if you are somebody who doesn’t like moving much but wants to relax in one place, slippers or sandals can work for you well.

 Whatever you decide, make sure that your choice of footwear depends upon your level of comfort, ease of walking and maintaining your overall balance.
 Do not go for footwear only for show.
 Go for footwear that supports your travel habits.

 Pondicherry is a lovely destination to visit for travelers.
-Doesn’t matter whether you are traveling solo or backpacking or visiting with family.
-This place has something for all kinds of travelers.
+Doesn’t matter whether you are travelling solo or backpacking or visiting with family.
+This place has something for all kinds of travellers.